Q: How many applications were received last year and how large is the current class?

 A: Applicants can expect to talk about themselves, their experiences and aspirations, their undergraduate record, their leadership and group activities, and their motivation for pursuing a graduate degree at the Freeman School.
 Due to the geographic diversity of the Freeman applicant pool, the majority of interviews are conducted via Skype or phone.
 The interview is also an opportunity for you to ask the school representative questions about the program.

-A:International applicants are required to submit the Affidavit of Support along with supporting financial documents (such as bank statements) in order for their application to be completed for reviewed.
-Additionally, international applicants need to provide proof of English language competence by providing TOEFL or IELTS scores.
+A:International applicants are required to submit thealong with supporting financial documents (i.e. bank statements/certificate) in order for their application to be completed for review.
+Additionally, International applicants must provide proof of English language competence by providing TOEFL, IELTS or Pearson PTE scores.

 Q: What evidence of English proficiency do you require?

 A: We want you to be successful in the program and excellent English language skills are essential to your success.
-The Freeman School requires you to take either the TOEFL or IELTS.
-We prefer scores at or above the following: TOEFL - 610 (paper based), 253 (computer based), or 102 (internet based), or a 7.0 IELTS.
+The Freeman School requires you to take either the TOEFL, IELTS or Pearson PTE.
+We prefer scores at or above the following: TOEFL - 550 (paper based), 250 (computer based), or 20 or higher in each section (internet based), or a 6.5 IELTS.
 Please apply even if you have a lower score.
 We will consider applicants with lower scores and will use additional evaluation tools, such as an interview, to determine proficiency.

 Q: What are your TOEFL or IELTS waiver eligibility requirements?